 Through the pages he “explores its hotels, cafés, alleyways and darkest secrets to find out what it is that has inspired so many international writers, artists and musicians.”

-Another recent addition to the Tangier library explores the city on a primarily visual level through its interiors and architecture .
+Another addition to the Tangier library explores the city on a primarily visual level through its interiors and architecture.
+Inside Tangier: House and Gardens is a beautiful coffee table tome by interior designer Nicolo Castellini Baldissera, with photography by Guido Toroni.

 For a more practical, but no less visually pleasing read, In The Mood For has recently added Tangier to their list of curated city guides – it is available in either French or English online HERE or at Les Insolites in Tangier

-And currently next to my bed is this book, longlisted for the 2019 Booker Prize.
-Set partly in the port of Algeciras it has only the most tenuous of links to Tangier beyond the title and the ferry they are waiting for, but it is in my opinion a beautifully written and evocative piece of writing that has drawn me into its atmospheric and gritty narrative.
+Currently next to my bed is Night Boat to Tangier this book, longlisted for the 2019 Booker Prize.
+Set partly in the port of Algeciras it has only the most tenuous of links to Tangier beyond the title and the ferry mentioned in the title, but it is in my opinion a beautiful and evocative piece of writing that has drawn me into its atmospheric and gritty narrative.

 Book Shops in Tangier: